ohmjariwala/Heston-Model-Vol-Surface/README.md

 # Heston-Model-Vol-Surface

-Heston Model Implementation
-This repository contains a Python implementation of the Heston Stochastic Volatility Model, which is widely used in quantitative finance to price options and analyze volatility dynamics.
-The Heston model assumes that an asset's volatility is random and follows a stochastic process, allowing for a more realistic modeling of market conditions compared to the Black-Scholes model.
+- This repository provides an implementation of the Heston Stochastic Volatility Model, which is used to simulate financial markets with realistic volatility dynamics.
+Unlike simpler models like Black-Scholes, the Heston model assumes that volatility changes randomly over time and tends to revert to a long-term average.

-# How to Use:

-# Set Heston model parameters
-kappa = Mean reversion speed
-theta = Long-term variance
-sigma = Volatility of volatility rho = Correlation between Brownian motions
-S0 = Initial stock price
-v0 = Initial variance
-T = Time to maturity
-N = Number of time steps
-M = Number of simulated paths
+Overview of the Heston Model

-# Simulate the Heston model
+The Heston model simulates two key processes:
-simulate_heston_model(S0, v0, T, N, M, kappa, theta, sigma, rho)

-Visualization
-The simulation generates plots of the asset price and stochastic variance over time, providing insight into the dynamics modeled by the Heston process.
+- Asset Prices: These change based on market movements, current volatility, and randomness.
+- Volatility: Volatility itself is stochastic (random) and fluctuates over time, reverting to a long-term average.
+The model includes a correlation between asset prices and volatility changes, making it more reflective of actual market behavior.

+Features of the Code
+- Simulates Asset Prices and Volatility: Generates paths for asset prices and volatility using numerical methods.
+- Dynamic Volatility: Incorporates randomness and mean reversion in volatility, capturing real-world financial dynamics.

+Visualization:
+- Produces plots of simulated asset prices and volatility over time.

+Applications
+- Option Pricing: Calculate the fair value of options while accounting for changing volatility.
+- Risk Management: Analyze the impact of fluctuating volatility on portfolios.